Shanghai to Sydney By Air freight, Container ship or Road

 Shanghai Pudong International Airport to Sydney Kingsford Smith International Airport

-The quickest way to get from Shanghai to Sydney by ship will take about 13 days 13h and departs from Shanghai (CNSHG) and arrives into Sydney (AUSYD).
-There are vessels departing daily on this route.
-MSC is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Shanghai to Sydney by ship will take about 13 days 16h and departs from Shanghai (CNSHG) and arrives into Sydney (AUSYD).
+There are vessels departing 1-2 times a day on this route.
+OOCL is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.